calmound/glsl-project/src/lib/tutorials/basic/uv-coordinates/en-README.md

 Create a visualization that shows how UV coordinates work by using them as color values.

+### Optional Extension: Grid Overlay

+After you get the basic UV gradient working, try overlaying a simple grid:

+- Create repeating cells with `fract(uv * density)`
+- Turn the cell edges into a mask with `step`
+- Blend the grid lines on top of the UV color with `mix`

 ### Hints

 1. Use `uv.x` for red channel (horizontal gradient)